realandrew/base-html5-template/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-- 4 spaces for indentation rather than tabs
+- 1 tab for indentation rather than spaces

+(I'm open to improving/changing the coding style in the future, for now this just follows my personal preference.)

 ## License

-By contributing, you agree that your contributions will be licensed under its LGPL-3.0 license.
+By contributing, you agree that your contributions will be licensed under its MIT license.